 Isn't problem gambling just a financial problem?

 No. Problem gambling is an emotional problem that has financial consequences.
-If you pay all of a problem gambler’s debts, the person will still be a problem gambler.
-The real problem is that they have an uncontrollable obsession with gambling.
+If you pay all the debts of a person affected by problem gambling, the person still has a gambling problem or gambling disorder.
+The real issue is that they have an uncontrollable obsession with gambling.

 Isn't problem gambling really the result of irresponsible or weak-willed people?